marcelogft/fromsources-web/docs/blog/kafka-docs.md

   Throughput can be improved by committing less frequently, but then we are increasing the number of potential duplicates that a rebalance will create.
   The drawback is that while commitSync() will retry the commit until it either succeeds or encounters a nonretriable failure, **commitAsync() will not retry**.

+  * If the committed offset is smaller than the offset of the last message the client processed, the messages between the last processed offset and the committed offset will be processed twice
+  * If the committed offset is larger than the offset of the last message the client actually processed, all messages between the last processed offset and the committed offset will be missed   by the consumer group

 * **partition.assignment.strategy**
   **Range**: Assigns to each consumer a consecutive subset of partitions from each topic it subscribes to.
   **RoundRobin**: Takes all the partitions from all subscribed topics and assigns them to consumers sequentially, one by one.